Sticky central limit theorems on open books: Introduction

-Roughly speaking, the sticky LLN says that in certain situations, empirical (sample) means almost surely eventually lie on the \emph{spine}: the hyperplane shared by all of the glued half-spaces by virtue of the gluing (in Figure~\ref{f:T3}, the spine is the point~$0$).
-This phenomenon contrasts with the classical LLN, where the empirical mean approaches the theoretical mean from all directions.
+The phenomenon of the sticky mean contrasts with the classical LLN, where the empirical mean approaches the theoretical mean from all directions.
 The sticky CLT says that the limiting distribution is Gaussian and supported on the spine.
-Again, the non-classical nature of this result contrasts with the classical CLT, in which the limiting distribution has full support rather than being supported on a thin (positive codimension and hence measure zero) subset of the sample space.
-Versions of the LLN and CLT are also stated in Theorems~\ref{t:stickyLLN}, \ref{t:stickyCLT}, and~\ref{t:nonsticky} for the cases where the mean~is \begin{itemize} \item nonsticky---not lying on the spine---so the LLN and CLT behave classically; and \item partly sticky---on the spine but not sticky---so the LLN and CLT are hybrids of the sticky and nonsticky ones. \end{itemize}
+Again, the nonclassical nature of this result contrasts with the classical CLT, in which the limiting distribution has full support rather than being supported on a thin (positive codimension and hence measure zero) subset of the sample space.
+Versions of the LLN and CLT are also stated in Theorems \ref{tstickyLLN}, \ref{tstickyCLT} and \ref{tnonsticky} for the cases where the mean is:

+\begin{itemize} \item nonsticky---not lying on the spine---so the LLN and CLT behave classically; and

+\item partly sticky---on the spine but not sticky---so the LLN and CLT are hybrids of the sticky and nonsticky ones. \end{itemize}

+This paper is motivated by a desire to understand statistical sampling from topologically stratified spaces, including:

+\begin{itemize} \item shape spaces, representing equivalence classes of point configurations under operations such as rotation, translation, scaling, projective transformations, or other nonlinear transformations (e.g., see \cite{DM98,PM03,PLS10} for direct similarities, affine transformations, and projective transformations, resp.); \item spaces of covariance matrices, arising as data points in diffusion tensor imaging (see \cite{ArFiPeAy06,BassPier96,Schwartzman08,ScwMascTay08,BB11}, e.g.); and \item tree spaces, representing metric phylogenetic trees on fixed sets of taxa (see \cite{BHV01,OwenProvan11,avgTree}, e.g.). \end{itemize}

 Open books are the simplest singular topologically stratified spaces.
-Roughly speaking, topologically stratified spaces decompose as finite disjoint unions of manifolds (\emph{strata}) in such a way that the singularities of the total space are constant along each stratum (this is the structure described in \cite[Section~1.4]{SMT}).
-Every topologically stratified space that is singular along a stratum of codimension~$1$ is, by definition of topological stratification, locally homeomorphic to an open book along that stratum.
-Therefore, even if the goal is to sample from arbitrary stratified spaces possessing singularities in maximal dimension, it is first necessary to understand open books.
+Roughly speaking, topologically stratified spaces decompose as finite disjoint unions of manifolds (\emph{strata}) in such a way that the singularities of the total space are constant along each stratum (this is the structure described in \cite{SMT}, Section 1.4).
+Every topologically stratified space that is singular along a stratum of codimension $1$ is, by definition of topological stratification, locally homeomorphic to an open book along that stratum.
+Therefore, to understand statistical sampling from arbitrary stratified spaces possessing singularities in maximal dimension, it is first necessary to understand sampling from open books.